 - (a) To keep the community informed during the construction phase of the Project, a community engagement process be developed and implemented which includes, but is not limited to: - (i) formation of a Community Consultative Committee (CCC) for each locality in which a work site is to be situated (eg Windsor, Lutwyche/Kedron and Clayfield).
 The purpose of the CCC is to provide timely advice to the Proponent about construction issues.
 At least one representative from each of the Kedron State High School and Wooloowin State School communities must be invited to join the Lutwyche/Kedron CCC.
-Each CCC must be established prior to the commencement of works in a locality and will be 'decommissioned' upon completion of construction works; - (ii) early establishment of community information services which must include but is not limited to toll-free telephone service with 24 hour, 7 day servicing, project website and email service, regular newsletters, scheduled information sessions or open days; - (iii) availability of information through the Project website generally and in response to specific inquiries about environmental performance; - (iv) early and on-going engagement with owners and occupants of premises adjacent to the proposed works, and works associated with impact mitigation measures; - (v) early notification of owners and occupants of premises adjacent to proposed haulage routes on local roads through residential areas; - (vi) early notification of owners and management of critical premises such as hospitals, nursing homes and schools likely to be affected by proposed construction works in terms of their scale, duration, location and potential effects; - (vii) a complaints process, which delivers a prompt response to community concerns with relevant information, action where required, and reporting of incidents, integrated within a wider environmental reporting framework established in the Environmental Management Plans (EMPs); and

-(viii) where required, special procedures to respond to complaints, issues or incidents, such as face-to-face meetings and ongoing communications with affected parties and a documented process for issues resolution.
+Each CCC must be established prior to the commencement of works in a locality and will be 'decommissioned' upon completion of construction works; - (ii) early establishment of community information services which must include but is not limited to toll-free telephone service with 24 hour, 7 day servicing, project website and email service, regular newsletters, scheduled information sessions or open days; - (iii) availability of information through the Project website generally and in response to specific inquiries about environmental performance; - (iv) early and on-going engagement with owners and occupants of premises adjacent to the proposed works or proposed mitigation measures; - (v) early notification of owners and management of critical premises such as hospitals, nursing homes and schools likely to be affected by proposed construction works in terms of their scale, duration, location and potential effects; - (vi) a complaints process, which delivers a prompt response to community concerns with relevant information, action where required, and reporting of incidents, integrated within a wider environmental reporting framework established in the Environmental Management Plans (EMPs); and - (vii) where required, special procedures to respond to complaints, issues or incidents, such as face-to-face meetings and ongoing communications with affected parties and a documented process for issues resolution.